Geords71/pico-dram-tester/firmware/README.md

 So the line above would take six cycles complete.
 If you are using sidesets, you will have a reduced number of delay values at your disposal - as delays and sides share the same bit range.
-We can however patch each delay number so that it is an index into a table of arbitraty values.
-This not only saves bit space but also allows us to use the same PIO program with different sets of timings.
+We can however patch each delay number so that it is uesed as an index into a table of arbitraty values.
+This allows us to use the same PIO program with different sets of timings.
 You will see that the author of this project did just that!
-So we can use the same program to test ram a chip at all of its manufactured speed ratings!
+So we can use the same program to test ram a chip family at all of its manufactured speed ratings!

 #### Sidesets

 Sidesets are optional bits in a PIO instruction that allow you to set GPIO pin states in parallel with executing the instruction.
 You can toggle pins with sidesets while performing other operations - like JMP, MOV, or PUSH.

 The benefit of this feature is that you can save a precious command line or